larivierec/home-cluster/README.md

 | Synology 920+             | 1     | 26TB  HDD    | -                           | 4GB  | DSM 7            | NAS                 |

 # Notes

+## Frigate

+I suggest you check the frigate folder for more information regarding nvidia detection.

 For Beelink nodes, there was an incompatibility for iGPU transcoding with Ubuntu 22.04.1 LTS and Kernel 5.15.X